raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 When you start Story Mode from the Title screen, you'll have three save slots to choose from.
 If you're starting a new game, choose an empty slot, and hit Start! to begin a new game.
 If you're continuing an existing save, select your slot and hit Play! to pick up from where you left off.

 > 💡 *The game automatically saves at various points, noted by an indicator in the top-left of the screen.
-Please don't turn off the console while the game is saving!*
+Please do not turn off the console or exit the game while saving is in progress!*

-When you complete the Story mode, you'll have the ability to replay the story within the same slot up to three more times, with slightly more difficult opponents.
+When you complete the Story mode, you'll have the ability to replay the story within the same slot up to three more times, with slightly more difficult opponents each time.

-To erase an existing save, select the save slot you'd like to delete, and then press the Up button to start the erase sequence.
+To erase an existing save, select the save slot you'd like to delete, and then press the Up button to initiate the file erase sequence.
 This can't be undone, so please make sure beforehand!

 ## Time Trials

 > 💡 *This Mode is only unlocked after beating the first stage in Story Mode.*

 In Time Trials, you'll be able to replay any previously-beaten stages without any opponents on the track, and compete for a best time.
-After you unlock it, you can get to Time Trials from the Title screen.
+After you unlock Time Trials, you can access the mode from the Title screen.

-Also in Time Trials exclusively, Rocket Arms can give you an opportune boost at specific points in the race.
-You'll receive three in every race you play.
-To use one, press the B button at any time during the race for a temporary boost of speed!
+In the Time Trials mode exclusively, Rocket Arms can give you an opportune boost at specific points in the race.
+Press the B button at any time during the race for a temporary boost of speed!
+You'll receive up to three in every race you play.

 # On-line Capability